-CDF\REAL4, CDF\FLOAT, CDF\REAL8, CDF\DOUBLE, CDF\EPOCH, CDF\CHAR,
+CDF REAL4, CDF FLOAT, CDF REAL8, CDF DOUBLE, CDF EPOCH, CDF CHAR, or CDF UCHAR.

 <entry-value> The value(s) for the vAttribute rEntry.
 The format of attribute entry values is described in are specified for an rVariable, the period must still be present.